Categories

 David

-Mulberries ripening on a mature tree in the front yard of the Dirty Duck / Black Swan inn by the river in Stratford on Avon.
+Damsons ripening slowly changing colour.
+These were on a tree growing, wild, by the river in Stratford on Avon.